-To help guide the work of the programme, a Dissemination Forum will be introduced in 2022 for anyone to join.
+To help guide the work of the programme, a Dissemination Forum will be run quarterly from March 2022 for anyone to join.
 It is being created to give stakeholders the opportunity to engage broadly with Open Networks, stay up to date with the latest developments and to provide input into it.
 This forum will be facilitated quarterly and will cover all areas of work across the programme.

 We welcome all interested parties to join this forum, and you can sign up via our online form.